Home → Courts → Traffic Violations→ FAQ

 To request by mail: Please submit your request at least 7 days before your trial date.
 Send your request to the Violations Bureau at P.O.
 Box 480 Lewiston, Maine 04243-0480.
 Be sure to provide a copy to the Office of the District Attorney for the county where your traffic stop occurred and where your case will be heard.
 See a list of Maine District Attorneys for contact information.
 The clerk of the court will notify you if your request has been granted.

 To request online using Guide & File: Please submit your request at least 7 days before your trial date.
-See the FAQ section e-filing in traffic cases for more information on Guide & File.
+See the FAQ section Using Guide & File in traffic cases for more information on Guide & File.

 5. Can I contest one or more, but not all, violations on the same ticket?